Niennienzz/async-graphql/docs/en/src/depth_and_complexity.md

 }
 ```

-**Note: The complexity calculation is done in the validation phase and not in the execution phase, so you don't have to worry about the query
+**Note: The complexity calculation is done in the validation phase and not the execution phase, so you don't have to worry about partial execution of over-limit queries.**
-  over-limit causing the execute only part of the query.**